 "...just the right amount of jazz, blues, and a modern edge, the duo brings out the best in each other.” - Playback: STL

-After meeting in San Francisco in 2006, they moved to Los Angeles in 2008 and began writing and performing music together.
-The duo started out crafting simple folk songs, but as their songwriting developed, they began to incorporate influences from different eras of jazz and pop music, which led to the creation of their unique, vibrant, “sophisticated but playful” sound (BuzzBands LA).
+After meeting in 2006, the California-based duo began writing and performing music together.
+Over the course of two years, as their songwriting developed, they began to incorporate influences from different eras of jazz and pop music, which led to the creation of their unique, vibrant, “sophisticated but playful” sound (BuzzBands LA).
 “His guitar shimmies and swings like Django Reinhardt while her voice wraps around each note, swaying in unison like a modern-day Ella Fitzgerald.”
 (Nooga).
 And while their music hints at these vintage styles, the writing remains modern and relevant - “a breath of musical fresh air” (Playback: STL)

-In 2012, the duo won the West Coast Songwriters International Song Contest in the Miscellaneous category for their recording of The Art of Missing You – “…a delightfully poised and melancholic classic jazz ballad that Sarah Vaughan or Billie Holiday would have gladly wrapped their wounded souls around.”
+In 2012, the duo won the West Coast Songwriters International Song Contest in the Miscellaneous category for their original recording, The Art of Missing You – “…a delightfully poised and melancholic classic jazz ballad that Sarah Vaughan or Billie Holiday would have gladly wrapped their wounded souls around.”
 (Americana-UK)